 The Blues Foundation established an award for the Best Self-Produced CD, given out at the International Blues Challenge, as part of our mission to celebrate blues recording and to ensure the future of this uniquely American art form and to recognize excellence in independent Blues recordings.

 Only CDs released between November 1, 2018 and October 31, 2019 are eligible for consideration as The 2020 Best Self-Produced CD.

 You could win this limited edition plaque commemorating The Double Door Inn.

 This collectible has been donated to Charlotte Blues Society to raise funds to purchase a permanent brick which will be installed in front of the Blues Foundation building in Memphis.

 This brick will commemorate CBS Member, Award winning Blues Artist Robin Rogers and CBS.

 We are going to raffle this plaque strictly for the purchase of the brick.

 We are selling 100 raffle tickets at $5 a piece.
 Once all tickets are sold, the winner will be drawn.

 The Double Door plaque could be yours.

-Remember, only 100 tickets so get yours soon.
+Only 57 tickets remain, so get yours soon.